The Abortion Pill and the Morning-After Pill: Are They the Same?

 Another misconception is that a woman must wait until the next morning after taking these pills.
 The truth is that the pills are meant to be started as soon as possible, but certainly within the first 72 hours after unprotected sex.

-A third concern is the claim that these pills cannot act as an abortifacient.
-In some cases, the pills prevent ovulation, but in other cases they inhibit implantation of an embryo.
+A third concern is a claim that these pills cannot act as an abortifacient.
+In some cases, the pills prevent ovulation, but in other cases, they inhibit the implantation of an embryo.
 In cases in which an embryo cannot implant, the drug acts as a chemical abortifacient and that leads to the confusion between the two drugs.
 Pharmaceutical companies have addressed this issue by referencing this method of birth control as “emergency contraception” instead of the Morning-After Pill.

 Comparison Chart of The Abortion Pill and The Morning-After Pill

 When Used: Up to 7th week of pregnancy

 How It Works: Keeps progesterone from supporting a pregnancy